montythummar/YoutubeExplode/ReadMe.md

 **Download:**

-The library is distributed as a [nuget package](https://www.nuget.org/packages/YoutubeExplode)
+The library is distributed as a [nuget package](https://www.nuget.org/packages/YoutubeExplode): `Install-Package YoutubeExplode`

-If you want to download the demo - head to the [releases](https://github.com/Tyrrrz/YoutubeExplode/releases) page
+If you want to download the demo application - navigate to the [releases](https://github.com/Tyrrrz/YoutubeExplode/releases)

 **Parsed data:**